Skin & coat treats

 We are going to start with that biggie; the pet food.
 Why is it such a high number?
 Well, for starters, we are huge animal lovers and it is estimated that more than half of the world’s population (56%) owns at least 1 pet.
 Secondly, most of us feed our cats and dogs meat or fish and I am sure you will already know that the meat industry is one of the most damaging to our planet.
 Every single minute, around seven football fields of land are bulldozed worldwide to create more room for farmed animals for our and our pets’ consumption.
 So, in short, we are basically removing a natural carbon storage system and adding cattle who create large amounts of methane gases, it just doesn’t make sense, does it?..

 So, how can you be a more eco-friendly pet parent when it comes to choosing your pet’s food?
 Well, if you are a cat or dog owner then your pets can make a huge difference by eating an insect-based meal instead of a meat-based one.
 Now don’t start to panic, this will not have a detrimental effect on their health, in fact, it can actually be better for them.
-Insect protein like that from Black Soldier Fly Larvae (which we use here at Grub Club in both our dog food and treats) is in fact rich in omegas and amino acids, it is hypoallergenic, low in fat, easily digestible and even approved by The British Veterinary Association.
+Insect protein like that from Black Soldier Fly Larvae (which we use here at Grub Club in both our dog food and treats) is in fact rich in omegas and amino acids, it is hypoallergenic, low in fat, and easily digestible.

 And I am sure you are now wondering “why insects?” so here are some fun facts on how these can work wonders in reducing our carbon footprints: